iocoop/policies/Bylaws.md

 ### Section 6.12.
 Adjourned Meetings.

 The corporation may transact any business at an adjourned meeting that could have been transacted at the original meeting.
-When a meeting is adjourned to another time or place, no notice is required if the time and place are announced at the original meeting.
+When a meeting is adjourned to another time or place, no notice is required if the time and place (or the means of electronic transmission by and to the corporation or electronic video screen communication, if any, by which members may participate) are announced at the original meeting.
 If the adjournment is for more than forty-five (45) days or if a new record date is fixed, a notice of the adjourned meeting shall be given to each member of record entitled to vote at the meeting.

 ### Section 6.13.
 Voting of Memberships.